aryn-ai/sycamore/README.md

 For certain PDF processing operations, you also need to install poppler, which you can do with the OS-native package manager of your choice.
 For example, the command for Homebrew on Mac OS is brew install poppler.

-To conifgure Sycamore to load the Aryn OpenSearch container:
+To conifgure Sycamore to load the local Aryn OpenSearch container:

 ```
 # Write the embedded documents to a local OpenSearch index.